-Technology has transformed virtually every other area of the business world, so it's about time supply chains caught up with their digital counterparts.
+Technology has transformed virtually every area of the business world, so it's about time supply chains caught up with their digital counterparts.

 While many are aware of the importance of digital transformation in the supply chain, they aren't sure how to achieve it.